The Nursing Program is approved by the California Board of Registered Nursing.

 TEAS Version V (Test of Essential Academic Skills) through Assessment Technologies Institute is required.
 To enter the program your "Adjusted Individual Score" must be 62% or higher.
 We are accepting your first attempt or the last test taken.
 If you do not pass the test verification of remediation courses is required.
 An unofficial copy must be included in your application packet.
 If selected the applicant will be given instructions for submitting an official TEAS results.

-New for Fall 2016: Top 1/3 of the qualified applicants will be entered into a random lottery.
+Fall 2017: Top 1/3 of the qualified applicants will be entered into a random lottery.
 The lottery will then rank the selection.
 The first 40 students will be selected, the remaining will be numbered for alternate status an notified in this order when space become available.